jwiegley/johnwiegley/drafts/reddit.md

                                    COMMENTS

+# Bahá'í beliefs

+Bahá’u’lláh is not bound by the beliefs of the Christian theologians, anymore than a Christian should feel bound by the beliefs of the Pharisees.
+There is no requirement to reconcile their interpretations of scripture with Truth.

+So you know, we also have a notion that man is "inherently sinful", in that human beings naturally incline toward their material apetites and illusions if left without spiritual education.
+We too emphasize that without the redemptive grace of the Manifestation of God, and holding to His teachings, man cannot free himself from sin by his own efforts or through good works alone.
+The Manifestation is an essential figure in the operation of man's spiritual life.
+St. Paul makes this clear as well, linking freedom from sin with acceptance of Christ's gift.
+However, rather than using this to emphasize the role of Christ in our spiritual lives, many have placed undue emphasis on the sinfulness of man, and that we must loathe and abhor our nature.
+This is not something Christ taught, and Romans 5:12-23 makes no mention of it, preaching instead the message of freedom from sin through Christ.

+If you make the assumption that Bahá’ís must reconcile their scripture with the Christian churches of today in order to claim true prophethood for Bahá’u’lláh, there will never be an end to questions like these.

+> It is clear and evident that whenever the Manifestations of Holiness were revealed, the divines of their day have hindered the people from attaining unto the way of truth.
+To this testify the records of all the scriptures and heavenly books.
+Not one Prophet of God was made manifest Who did not fall a victim to the relentless hate, to the denunciation, denial, and execration of the clerics of His day!
+Woe unto them for the iniquities their hands have formerly wrought!
+Woe unto them for that which they are now doing!
+What veils of glory more grievous than these embodiments of error!
+By the righteousness of God! to pierce such veils is the mightiest of all acts, and to rend them asunder the most meritorious of all deeds!
+May God assist us and assist you, O concourse of the Spirit! that perchance ye may in the time of His Manifestation be graciously aided to perform such deeds, and may in His days attain unto the Presence of God.

+The person then asks:

+> I can see this.
+However, then upon what standard do we judge whether or not someone has come from God?
+How can I tell whether or not Bahá’u’lláh is who is says he is?
+If all I have to work with is the beliefs I currently hold and a bunch of stuff about him, but none of it seems to work together, what am I to do, if he is, in fact, who he says he is?

+This is a wonderfully formulated question, and really is the essential one.
+How can we know?

+I think you have to read what's available, from every source, apply it to your life, consult your heart, and pay attention to the effect these teachings have on yourself and others you meet.
+Anything from God should have a result beyond mere words and ideas, though it may take a little while to recognize it.

+Although we carry in our heads our own standards of truth, discovering real truth must involve abandoning that personal standard at some point.
+Otherwise, would could not learn anything truly new, since it would not fit our preconceptions.
+This is as much true in science as anything else.
+The trick is how and when to discard what we know for something new.
+Are we being deceived?
+Am I throwing away truth for delusion?
+Or the opposite?

+Stay sharp, purge your heart from every attachment, and pay attention to what's happening around you.
+I trust in your humanity that at some point, what is true will begin to illuminate the background.

 # How is this justified???

 Something to keep in mind when reading any Holy Book is that it is both